KingSora/OverlayScrollbars/README.md

 Everything thats considered not core functionality or old browser compatibility is exposed via a plugin.
 This is done because all unused plugins are treeshaken and thus won't end up in your final bundle.
 OverlayScrollbars comes with the following plugins:

-- **ScrollbarsHidingPlugin**: Is needed for old browsers which aren't supporting nativ scrollbar styling features.
+- **ScrollbarsHidingPlugin**: Is needed for old browsers which aren't supporting native scrollbar styling features.
 [You can find the list of browsers where you need this plugin here](https://caniuse.com/?search=scrollbar%20styling) (note that even though `iOS Safari >= 14` is marked as unsupported you only need this plugin for `iOS < 7.1`).
 - **SizeObserverPlugin**: Is needed for old browsers which aren't supporting the `ResizeObserver` api.
 [You can find the list of browsers where you need this plugin here](https://caniuse.com/?search=ResizeObserver)
 - **ClickScrollPlugin**: If you want to use the option `scrollbars: { clickScroll: true }`.